 Personally, I really like the newly-released iPong Trainer Motion table tennis robot.
 At under $200, it’s really great value for money and would make the perfect present for any aspiring player.

-With the large number of technique videos now available on YouTube, I can see the possibility for players to pretty much self-teach themselves to play using a basic robot like this.
+With such a large number of technique videos now available on YouTube, it’s possible for players to pretty much self-teach themselves to play using a basic robot like this.

 You can’t beat Power Pong!

 That’s how I would summarise the entire table tennis robot market in 2019.

 Their high-spec, app-controlled Power Pong 5000 robot really is the best table tennis robot money can buy – and it undercuts the Butterfly Amicus Prime by some margin!